-• LASSO $(l_1)$ penalty for entry-wise sparsity:
+• LASSO (l_1) penalty for entry-wise sparsity:

-• Group LASSO $(l_1-l_2)$ penalty for group-wise sparsity:
+• Group LASSO $(l_1 - l_2)$ penalty for group-wise sparsity:

-When entry-wise sparsity is enforced, the parameters to be estimated in the models are encouraged to be 'sparse' and treated independently.
-On the other hand, when group-wise sparsity is enforced, it not only encourages the estimated parameters to be sparse, but also expects variables within the same group to be either selected or not selected simultaneously.
+When the entry-wise sparsity is enforced, the parameters to be estimated in the models are encouraged to be "sparse" and treated independently.
+On the other hand, when the group-wise sparsity is enforced, it not only encourages the estimated parameters to be sparse, but also expects variables within the same group to be either selected or not selected at the same time.
 Hence, the group-wise sparsity requires prior knowledge of the group information of the correlated variables.

-Once the parameters $(\theta_0, \theta)$ , the loss function and group vectors are specified, the Linearized Bregman Iteration algorithm in (1.2) or (1.3) can be adapted to the new setting with partial sparsity-enforcement on $\theta$ , as shown in Algorithm 1.
-The iterative dynamics compute a regularization path for the parameters at different levels of sparsity - starting from the null model with $(\theta_0,0)$ , the solution evolves along a path of sparse models into the dense ones minimizing the loss.
+Once the parameters (θ_0, θ) , the loss function and group vectors are specified, the Linearized Bregman Iteration algorithm in (1.2) or (1.3) can be adapted to the new setting with partial sparsity-enforcement on θ , as shown in Algorithm 1.
+The iterative dynamics computes a regularization path for the parameters at different levels of sparsity - starting from the null model with $(\theta_0, 0)$, it evolves along a path of sparse models into the dense ones minimizing the loss.

 In the following Section 1.2, 1.3, and 1.4, we shall specialize such a general algorithm in linear regression, logistic regression, and graphical models, respectively.
 Section 1.5 includes a discussion on some universal parameter choices.
-Application examples will be demonstrated along with code snippets.
+Application examples will be demonstrated along with source codes.